theoutfield/sc_sncn_motorcontrol/examples/app_demo_offset_commutation_tuning/doc/index.rst

 The app uses commands to set the offsets and voltage over the console:

 - a
-    Automatically find the sensor offset, the clockwise or counterclockwise commutation offsets are set to 0 and 2048 (half a turn)
+    Automatically find the sensor offset, the clockwise or counterclockwise commutation offsets are set to 0 and 2048 (half a turn).
+This is not very precise but should suffice to turn the motor.
+- c
+    Automatically tune the commutation offset, this works by searching the offset with minimum peak current consumption.
 - s VALUE
     Set the sensor offset to VALUE
 - VALUE